Extending Post-Interpretive Criticism: Additional Diagnostic Indices for Enhanced Phenomenological Fidelity in Art Criticism v.2

 Compute a balance metric using normalized entropy:

 Purpose: This score diagnoses adherence to Dufrenne’s “never-ending dialectical process.”
-Imbalances suggest closural tendencies.
-Supplementary phase ratios identify specific imbalances (e.g., P3/P1 > 2).
-PPAS diagnoses balance, not quality; imbalance may be appropriate depending on critical intent, but becomes extractive when paired with low EPS or high ILI.
+Concentrated distributions may signal closural tendencies.
+Optional supplementary phase ratios (P2/P1, P3/P1, P3/P2; denominator zero = N/A) may be reported descriptively to locate concentration, but they are not independent thresholds without corpus calibration.
+PPAS diagnoses distribution, not quality; phase concentration may be appropriate depending on critical intent, but becomes extractive when paired with low EPS or high ILI.

 3. Residue Engagement Restraint Ratio (RERR)